Skip to content

 • Back to making comms accessible

-Accessible social media ensures everyone, regardless of their abilities, can participate.
+Accessible social media ensures everyone can participate.
 Incorporating accessibility features makes platforms more inclusive and welcoming.

 Tips to ensure social media is accessible